davidnaviaweb/coffee-break/README.md

 3. Using the file located in the root of the project `.env.example` as a template, create the `.env` file, and modify it according to the configuration of your development environment.

-The most important sections are:
+The most important sections to review are:

 - The name of the application: *Coffee break*.
 - The application path: you can leave it as it is or configure a local Virtual Host.